“Osserman finds cosmic implications in personal experience.”— Gus Solomons Jr., The Village Voice

-Growing up in New York City, Wendy Osserman studied many dance forms including modern with Martha Graham, José Limòn, Betty Jones and others and choreography with Louis Horst, Anna Sokolow, Bessie Schönberg, Robert Ellis Dunn, and Martha Myers.
+Growing up in New York City, Wendy Osserman studied many dance forms including modern with Martha Graham, José Limòn, Betty Jones and others, and choreography with Louis Horst, Anna Sokolow, Bessie Schönberg, Robert Ellis Dunn, and Martha Myers.
 After performing as a soloist with Valerie Bettis, Alice Condodina, Kei Takei, Frances Alenikoff, the Hellenic Chorodrama, S.I.T.U., and in two festivals she created on the island of Paros, Greece, she launched Wendy Osserman Dance Company in 1976.

-Osserman has choreographed over 17 full-length pieces as well as many shorter works in collaboration with outstanding dancers.
+Osserman has choreographed over 18 full-length pieces as well as many shorter works in collaboration with outstanding dancers.
 She was featured in Dancing Divas at La MaMa; Women in Dance at 92 Y: History in the Making Anniversary Special; From The Horse’s Mouth, Rebecca Stenn & Company; Theater Within and My Inner Sole, conceived and directed by Zuzka Kurtz.

-Osserman earned a B.A. in theater from Smith College and a M.A. from New York University.
+Osserman earned a B.A. in theater from Smith College and an M.A. from New York University.
 Honors include the Lawrence S. Epstein Choreography Award in 1991 and the 2004 Gallatin Arts Festival Award from NYU.
-She has taught dance at numerous schools and universities and creates original dance theater work in North Carolina, where she spends half the year.
+She has taught dance at numerous schools and universities and creates original dance theater work in North Carolina, where she spends more than half the year.
 She is featured in A Life in Dance: A Practical Guide by Rebecca Stenn and Fran Kirmser.

 “Ms. Kresge has advanced from highly impressive to extraordinary…she whips across the space with an amazing combination of absolute control and reckless speed.
 There’s a cheekiness to how poised she is in seemingly impossible balances, how at ease in high-torsion co-ordinations of limbs.”